RfidResearchGroup/proxmark3/doc/bt_manual_v10.md

   aa:bb:cc:dd:ee:ff PM3_RDV4.0
 ```

-Instead of aa:bb:cc:dd:ee:ff, you'll see your MAC address.
+Instead of `aa:bb:cc:dd:ee:ff`, you'll see your MAC address.

 2. Bind your BT add-on MAC address to a serial port
 ```sh
 sudo rfcomm bind rfcomm0 aa:bb:cc:dd:ee:ff
 ```

-Replace `aa:bb:cc:dd:ee:ff` by yourMAC address.
+Replace `aa:bb:cc:dd:ee:ff` by your MAC address.

 3. The blue state LED on the add-on will keep blinking after the
 connection is established.
 Only when the Proxmark3 client opens the
-/dev/rfcomm0 port, the blue LED turns on solid, indicating that the
+`/dev/rfcomm0` port, the blue LED turns on solid, indicating that the
 connection is successful.

 4. Use Proxmark client on BT-serial port